loader

 Few vehicles are included in the exemptions to this provision, like the Toyota Vios and Innova, but most of the imported cars that enter the country are affected by the Safeguard duty.
 Since it was imposed on February 1, 2021, the provision will be foisted until August due to it being required for 200 days.

-According to Section 8 of RA 8800, "in critical circumstances where a delay would cause damage which would be difficult to repair, and under a preliminary determination that increased imports are the substantial cause of serious injury to the domestic industry."
-This led to the measures of using cash bonds.
+According to Section 8 of RA 8800, "in critical circumstances where a delay would cause damage which would be difficult to repair, and under a preliminary determination that increased imports are the substantial cause of serious injury to the domestic industry," this led to the measures of using cash bonds.

 Tariff Commission and Their Decision